londonrsteele/FSE_Career_Path/3 Making a Website Responsive/1 Learn CSS - Grid/PupSpa/PupSpa_README.md

-# Fundamentals of CSS > Making a Website Responsive > Learn CSS - Grid > PupSpa
+# Making a Website Responsive > Learn CSS - Grid > PupSpa
 ## Project Description
 Let’s practice what we’ve just learned about CSS Grid through building a classic, grid-based, responsive web page.
 Your friend has just opened a doggie